gorkemgur/VIPERTEMPLATE/README.md

 ## Customization

-You can customize the template by modifying the files in the `.xctemplate` folder before installation.
+You can customize the template by modifying the files in the `.xctemplate` folder before installation, Also if you use SwiftUI or Storyboard you can delete `.xib` file.

 ## Troubleshooting